The Hornblower

 Every night of the year without fail, a horn is blown at the four corners of the Obelisk in Ripon Market Place to set the ‘watch’ and then outside the house of the Mayor.
 This ceremony commemorates the time in the Middle Ages when Ripon’s first citizen, the Wakeman, was responsible for crime prevention in the city from 9 pm until dawn and had to compensate victims of burglary.
 The Wakeman had constables to patrol the streets, and also had the right to levy a rate on houses according to the number of outside doors, 4d a year for two doors and 2d a year for one door.

-The city has 4 horns, the oldest of which is known as the Charter Horn, since according to ancient tradition it symbolised the granting of charter rights to Ripon in AD 886.
+The city has a number of blowing horns, the oldest of which is known as the Charter Horn, since according to ancient tradition it symbolised the granting of charter rights to Ripon in AD 886.
 Whatever the truth of this legend, the horn is many centuries old, and is kept in the Town Hall where it can be seen on application.
 It hangs on a baldric, a broad belt studded with silver badges bearing the emblems of Wakemen and Mayors up to 1886.
-A second horn, now used as the reserve, was acquired in 1690, and a third horn, purchased by the Mayor in 1865, is the horn normally blown today.
+A second horn, recently retired, was acquired in 1690.
+A third horn, presented by Mayor B.P.
+Ascough, is a beautiful example of South African oxhorn and is one of the horns normally blown today.
 A fourth horn, given to the city in the festival year of 1886, came from the Chillingham herd of wild cattle in Northumberland.
 Like the Charter Horn, it is displayed on a baldric in the Town Hall.

 References to expenditure for the repair and beautifying of the horn and the baldric (the wide belt from which the ceremonial horn hangs) occur repeatedly in the town records.
 A representation of the horn was long ago adopted as the town’s unofficial coat of arms it has become the symbol of Ripon, a talisman for the good governance of the town.